Author and futurist, NASA scientist

 She is currently working at ICEYE as an Attitude and Orbit Control System engineer for design, development and verification of the system for a SAR satellite constellation.
 ICEYE aims to launch and operate a constellation of micro-SAR satellites providing access to timely and reliable Earth observation data.
 ICEYE is the first company that has successfully miniaturized a SAR satellite, creating a unit that is 100x more cost-effective than traditional counterparts.

-Having a bachelor's degree in Mechatronics Engineering from Pakistan and a master's degree in Astronautics and Space Robotics from Europe, Zainab Saleem has been working in field of aerospace for more than eight years.
+Having a bachelor's degree in Mechatronics Engineering from Pakistan and a master's degree in Astronautics and Space Robotics from Europe, Zainab Saleem has been working in field of aerospace for many years now.

 Space architect, design researcher and educator.
 Co-founder and CEO, LIQUIFER Systems Group